AndyAnza/pitch/README.md

 ![alt text](https://github.com/AndyAnza/pitch/blob/cfde687340e75f8ee17b58a138b2858ddf4abf4f/assets/images/search%20bar.png)

-You will also have the option to enter you birthdate to discover your zodiac sign:
+You will also have the option to enter you birthdate to discover your zodiac sign and zodiac element.
+With that you will get your spirit pokemon based on the result of your zodiac element:

 ![alt text](https://github.com/AndyAnza/pitch/blob/cfde687340e75f8ee17b58a138b2858ddf4abf4f/assets/images/zodiac%20sign%20and%20spirit%20pokemon.png)

-Additionally, you will have the option to Generate a list of six random Pokemon:
+Additionally, you will have the option to Generate a list of six random Pokemon that will be displayed with each image, name, id, weight and height:

 ![alt text](https://github.com/AndyAnza/pitch/blob/cfde687340e75f8ee17b58a138b2858ddf4abf4f/assets/images/pokemon%20generator.png)